 Elton Jantjies added an insurance penalty and the comeback was complete.
 From 26-10 behind, South Africa won out 32-26 and the series was back in the melting pot.
 Between then, Combrinck and Whitely had scored two tries, made 13 carries for 114 metres, two clean breaks, beat four defenders and contributed three turnovers.

-It was no surprise, then, that De Villiers selected Combrinck and Whiteley in his starting XV for the decider in Port Elizabeth.
+It was no surprise, then, that Coetzee selected Combrinck and Whiteley in his starting XV for the decider in Port Elizabeth.
 Ireland led 10-3 in that match but a JP Pietersen try before half-time proved crucial and South Africa won out 19-13, with Combrinck even contributing a second half penalty.